Vida Štrancar, master’s student UL FKKT

-Lana Vogrinec, bachelor’s student UL FKKT
+Lana Vogrinec, master’s student UL FKKT

 My main focus in the lab is functional characterization of the orthocaspase SyOC from the model cyanobacterium Synechocystis sp.
 PCC 6803.
 Methodology includes phenotypic analysis of the wild type and mutant strain, which lacks the gene for SyOC orthocaspase, as well as biochemical characterisation of the isolated protein SyOC.

 (currently @ Umeå Univeristy, Sweden)

 I am a bachelor degree student in Biochemistry and I am currently working on preparing recombinant metacaspases from algal organisms.
 My main focus is to determine the structural characteristics of different types of metacaspases, which differ in domain arrangement.
 Furthermore, I am trying to characterize enzyme activity with different substrates and compare their activation and deactivation mechanisms.

 My current work in the lab is based on phenotypic characterization of an orthocaspase SyOC from model cyanobacterium Synechocystis sp.
 PCC 6803.
 I am trying to determine its cell localization as well as its intracellular interaction partners.